After you apply

 Individuals who have submitted applications online may check their status by going back to the web application site and signing in under the previously selected login ID and PIN (this information will also be sent to you in an email).
 Current or former Memorial students who applied online through Self-Service may also check their status through Self-Service.
 Check the status of your application now.

 Applicants who mailed in their application packages will not have access to online status updates.
-You will be notified of any changes to your application status by letter from SGS.
 Normally, decisions are reached 1-2 months after a deadline has passed, but this may vary from program to program.
-Please note that if your application has been deferred at your request, you will not receive written notification of this nor will you be able to check your status online.

 3. Deferring or withdrawing your application